TitlesAssociate Professor of Voice

 As a voice teacher, my primary goal is to help the student discover how effortless great singing can feel and how wonderful sharing that feeling with an audience can be.

-Victor Jannett joined Boston Conservatory in 1995, where he has taught the art of singing to hundreds of classical and musical theater students.
+Victor Jannett joined the Conservatory in 1995 and is an associate professor of voice.
+He has taught the art of singing to hundreds of classical and musical theater students.

-Jannett was a student of the renowned voice teacher, Edward Zambara, while earning an Artist's Diploma in voice at St. Louis Conservatory.
-He attended the Franz Schubert Institute in Baden bei Vien, and worked with many coaches, directors, and conductors over the years, including John Wustman, Stephen Lord, Colin Graham, Eli Ameling, Hans Hotter, Leonard Slatkin, and James Levine.
+Jannett was a student of the renowned voice teacher Edward Zambara while earning an artist's diploma in voice at St. Louis Conservatory.
+He attended the Franz Schubert Institute in Baden bei Wien and worked with many coaches, directors, and conductors over the years, including John Wustman, Stephen Lord, Colin Graham, Elly Ameling, Hans Hotter, Leonard Slatkin, and James Levine.